 \section{Abstract}

 \bfseries \boldmath

-The rapid progress in radar and communication places increasing demands on low-latency and energy-efficiency array signal processing methods.
-There is an emerging direction of constructing analog computing processors for directly processing electromagnetic (EM) waves.
-However, the existing methods are constrained by 2D physical aperture and imprecise design process with inefficient computing architecture, resulting in limited sensing resolution and number of separated sources.
-Here, we present a fully-analog array signal processor (FASP) using 3D aperture engineering framework to perform super-resolution direction-of-arrival estimation, source number estimation, and multi-channel source separation in parallel for both coherent and incoherent sources.
-3D aperture engineering is realized by constructing deep cascaded metasurface layers so that the diffractive propagation from oblique incident fields can be layer-wise modulated and piecewise encoded for perceiving EM fields far exceeding physical aperture limits.
-The multi-dimensional synthetic aperture (MSA) training is developed to characterize the metasurface modulation and optimize the neuro-augmented physical model for extending system aperture and generating high-order nonlinear angular response.
-FASP orthogonalizes the array response vectors of communication channels to map them into antenna detectors in the analog domain.
-The $N$-layer FASP has the capability to achieve ${\sim}N$ times higher angular resolution than the Rayleigh diffraction limit.
-Experiments further validate the source number estimation and independent channel separation of 10-target that can suppress radar jamming signals by $\sim$20 dB and enhance channel communication capacity by 13.5$\times$ at 36$\sim$41 GHz.
-FASP heralds a paradigm shift in signal processing for super-resolution optics, advanced radar, and 6G communications.
+The rapid progress in 6G communication and high-bandwidth radar has driven an unprecedented surge in the spatial density of signal sources, resulting in an increasingly congested electromagnetic (EM) environment.
+When resolving closely spaced signals and interference, existing architectures are strictly bounded by the inherent diffraction limits of two-dimensional (2D) physical apertures, hindering super-resolution sensing and multi-interference mitigation in complex scenarios.
+Here, we present a 3D aperture-engineered diffractive neural network (AE-DNN) that achieves super-resolution sensing and computing by extending the traditional 2D aperture into 3D.
+The 3D aperture engineering framework is realized by constructing deep cascaded metasurface layers so that the diffractive propagation from oblique incident fields can be layer-wise modulated and piecewise encoded for perceiving EM fields far exceeding physical aperture limits.
+The $N$-layer AE-DNN has the capability to achieve ${\sim}N$ times higher angular resolution than the 2D aperture diffraction limit.The multi-dimensional synthetic aperture (MSA) training is developed to achieve speed-of-light coherent synthesis of the 3D aperture and integrate neural network-based modeling of multi-dimensional metasurface modulation.
+By orthogonalizing array response vectors in the analog domain, AE-DNN performs parallel super-resolution angle estimation, source number estimation, and source separation for up to 10 independent coherent or incoherent sources.
+Experimental results across the 36$\sim$41 GHz band demonstrate that AE-DNN resolves and suppresses closely spaced multi-interference by $\sim$20 dB, enhances communication capacity by 13.5$\times$, and reduces latency by three orders of magnitude.
+AE-DNN heralds a paradigm shift in signal processing for advanced radar and 6G communications.